Compositing manager

-A compositing window manager, or compositor, is a window manager that provides applications with an off-screen buffer for each window.
-The window manager composites the window buffers into an image representing the screen and writes the result into the display memory.
+A compositing manager, or compositor, is software that provides applications with an off-screen buffer for each window, then composites these window buffers into an image representing the screen and writes the result into the display memory.
+A compositing window manager is a window manager that is also a compositing manager.

-Compositing window managers may perform additional processing on buffered windows, applying 2D and 3D animated effects such as blending, fading, scaling, rotation, duplication, bending and contortion, shuffling, blurring, redirecting applications, and translating windows into one of a number of displays and virtual desktops.
+Compositing managers may perform additional processing on buffered windows, applying 2D and 3D animated effects such as blending, fading, scaling, rotation, duplication, bending and contortion, shuffling, blurring, redirecting applications, and translating windows into one of a number of displays and virtual desktops.
 Computer graphics technology allows for visual effects to be rendered in real time such as drop shadows, live previews, and complex animation.

 Since the screen is double buffered, it does not flicker during updates.

-The most commonly used compositing window managers include:
+The most commonly used compositing managers and compositing window managers include: